jg2273/SmartDeadbolt/LOGBOOK.md

 - RFID troubleshooting, specific pins were programmed to have specific functions, RFID was not wired to those pins, and did not work, resolved

 ---

+## December 1, 2025

+- Began PCB design: implementing bare ATmega2560, programmer, voltage regulation, buzzer, RGB LED, headers for servo, RFID, keypad, LCD
+- Using 4 AA batteries due to proper headspace for running ATmega and other components at 5V after regulation
+- Implemented buck-boost converter for high efficiency in stepping down 6-6.5V to 5V

+---

+## December 4, 2025

+- Implemented linear regulator (LDO) from 5V regulation to power RFID, since it runs at 3.3V, used linear regulator and not another due to RFID noise sensitivity, and low-noise output from linear regulation
+- Used level switcher to convert 5V communiation ouputs from ATmega to 3.3V for RFID

+---

+## December 6, 2025

+- Designed enclosure for prototype through wood-cutting
+- Implemented level-switcher onto physical prototype

+---

+## December 7, 2025

+- In PCB design, used bottom layer as ground plane, as well as ran vias from top to bottom for decoupling capacitors

+---

+## December 18, 2025

+- Project report developed, project complete